andrasonea/TFI_AccessToBanking/README.md

 ## Data
 The project involved extensive data collection over six months.
-* `List_DataSources.xlsx` in this repository - The links to all the files and APIs used.
+* `List_DataSources.xlsx` - contains informaiton and links to all the files and APIs used.
+* `TFI Master File_Fields.xlsx` - contains the structure of the "Master file" which was used for the analysis and which was built based on the data sources above.

 * The master file built on some of the data sources above is here:
-* The structure of the master file is in the file `TFI Master File_Fields.xlsx`
-* Sample data for the running the code:

-- If one is interested in methodology only, the scripts can be run with the sample files.
-- If one is interesed in re-building the "master file", than a full extraction & joining of the data should be performed according to the scheme below:

 <img src="" width="500">

+* If you want to re-build the file based on new data extractions, you might obtain slightly different distances as banking branches and ATMs are being closed in the meantime.
+The distances calculated in the Master file used for this project are based on March 2019 data extractions.
+For a full data extraction & joining of the data use the scheme below:

 ## Citing